kap70tomer/TomerSchwarts-24-10-21/README.md

 # WeatherApp
 Weather app boasts a gorgeous interface that is both informative and striking.
-Look up places to get their weather conditions, the app suggests options based on type in text.
+Look up places to get their weather conditions,
+The app suggests options based on type in text.
 Save places to your favorites.

 The app displays images of your location with matching time of day and weather conditions, with the option to view detailed five-day forecasts.

 The app is free, everyday app and it's clean, concise presentation makes it an eminently user-friendly.

 ## How to run the app
-1. Either fork or download the app and open the directory in the Cli.
+1. Either fork or download the app and open the directory in the cli.
 2. Install all dependencies using the 'npm i' command.
-3.  *Edit the .env file to set your API key.
+3. Edit the .env file to set your API key.
-*should look like:
+    should look like:
-REACT_APP_API_KEY = [ AccuWeather API Key ]
+    REACT_APP_API_KEY = [ AccuWeather API Key ].
 4.  start the web server using the 'npm run' command.
 The app will be served at http://localhost:3000/
 5. Go to http://localhost:3000/ in your browser and enjoy.